rundeck/rundeck/docs/en/manual/01-introduction.md

 The remainder of the manual will give you a quick conceptual overview, and take you through installation and setup.
-After you are set up, you will learn about the distributed command dispatcher and how to use it to run ad-hoc commands.
-From there, you will learn about Jobs, defining multi-step procedures with Job workflows and how to parameterize them with options.
+After you are set up, you will learn about the Rundeck interfaces, how to navigate to Jobs, Nodes and History.
+How to use the command dispatcher to run ad-hoc commands.
+From there, you will learn more about Jobs, defining multi-step procedures with Job workflows and how to parameterize them with options.